Common

 Questions???

-Their is numerous factors that the Social Security Disability Administration considers.
-To ease some of the fears; listed below are a few of the considerations given by the Social Security Disability Administration.
-It's not entirely reasonable to guess whether or not one will receive benefits; even with having health factors that one may consider limiting to everyday life.
+There are numerous factors that the Social Security Disability Administration considers.
+To ease some of the fears, listed below are a few of the considerations given by the Social Security Disability Administration.
+It's not entirely reasonable to guess whether one will receive benefits, even with having health factors that one may consider limiting to everyday life.

 To qualify for Social Security disability benefits, you must have worked long enough in jobs covered by Social Security (usually 10 years).
 Then, you must have a medical condition that meets Social Security's definition of disability.